-Cora Forms were developed with the aim of turning free-format text into structured, reportable data.
+Our low/no-code Forms module was developed with the aim of turning free-format text into structured, reportable data.
 Forms can be configured to replicate the functions of spreadsheets and word documents which are traditionally used when running projects.

-When talking to potential or new Cora PPM customers who use spreadsheets and word documents to manage their projects we have found that many organisations spend a lot of time updating and circulating documents via email, which can get very “messy” as Employees might be working on outdated documents that haven’t been version controlled which automatically causes problems.
+When talking to potential or new Cora PPM customers who use spreadsheets and word documents to manage their projects we have found that many organizations spend a lot of time updating and circulating documents via email, which can get very “messy” as Employees might be working on outdated documents that haven’t been version controlled which automatically causes problems.

 The value in Cora Forms is that, as mentioned above, the platform acts as a single point of entry for project data.
 Rather than send a spreadsheet or document to employees for completion, the employees can now descend on Cora PPM and enter their data in one central location, with the data visible to all who need to see it.
 Any updates will be visible for all users so the latest information is always available.
-Cora Forms can be configured to capture the look and feel of an organisation’s documents to ease the transition and adoption.
+Cora Forms can be configured to capture the look and feel of an organization’s documents to ease the transition and adoption.
 Forms can be text heavy or very graphical depending on the information you want to get out of them.

 It is very easy for Cora PPM Users to create Forms and this can be done without recourse to Cora.
 Forms are version controlled through iterations and this provides a full audit trail of the changes made to a document through the lifecycle of a project.